 We are not obligated to purchase any of the vessels from GasLog described above and, accordingly, we may not complete the purchase of any such vessels.
-Furthermore, our ability to purchase any additional vessels, including under the omnibus agreement from GasLog, is dependent on our ability to obtain equity and/or debt financing to fund all or a portion of the acquisition costs of these vessels.
-As of June 1, 2015, we have not secured any financing for the acquisition of additional vessels.
+Furthermore, our ability to purchase any additional vessels, including under the omnibus agreement from GasLog, is dependent on our ability to obtain financing to fund all or a portion of the acquisition costs of these vessels.
+As of September 29, 2017, we have not secured any financing for the acquisition of additional vessels.
 Our ability to acquire additional vessels from GasLog is also subject to obtaining any applicable consents of governmental authorities and other non-affiliated third parties, including the relevant lenders and charterers.
 Under the omnibus agreement, GasLog will be obligated to use reasonable efforts to obtain any such consents with regards to transactions covered by that agreement.
 We cannot assure you that in any particular case that the necessary consent will be obtained.

 On May 12, 2014, we completed an initial public offering of our Common Units (the "IPO").
-On September 29, 2014, we completed a follow-on public offering of our Common Units.
+We completed follow-on public offerings of our Common Units on September 29, 2014, June 26, 2015, August 5, 2016 and January 27, 2017.
 Our Common Units are listed on the New York Stock Exchange (the "NYSE") under the ticker symbol "GLOP".
 If any securities are to be listed or quoted on any other securities exchange or quotation system, the applicable prospectus supplement will so state.